 - Violet – Spirit

-The Transgender Pride Flag for example was designed by a transgender activist and veteran named Monica Helms in 1999, according to the Northwestern University.
-It includes a white, pink and light blue stripes and is the second most common flag after the Rainbow Flag.
+Following on, the Transgender Pride Flag was designed by a transgender activist and veteran named Monica Helms in 1999, according to Northwestern University.
+It includes white, pink and light blue stripes and is the second most common flag after the Rainbow Flag.

-After Gilbert Baker’s revolutionary design in 1978, in 2018, artist Daniel Quasar combined both renditions of the rainbow and transgender flag, as well as a brown and black line (to represent BIPOC and those with HIV/AIDs) to reimagine and redesign the Progress Pride Flag and what is accepted now as the flag to represent Pride.
+Following on from Gilbert Baker’s revolutionary design in 1978, artist Daniel Quasar combined both renditions of the rainbow and transgender flag in 2018.
+He also included a brown and black line (to represent BIPOC and those with HIV/AIDs) in order to reimagine and redesign the Progress Pride Flag and what is accepted now as the flag to represent Pride.
 This year, this has been added to with an Intersex symbol.

-He added an additional black and brown stripe to represent marginalised LGBTQ+ communities of colour while also representing those community members who lost their lives HIV/AIDS and those currently living with AIDS.
+Likewise, he added an additional black and brown stripe to represent marginalised LGBTQ+ communities of colour.
+He also represented those community members who lost their lives to HIV/AIDS or those currently living with it.

-Over the years since Gilbert Baker, Monica Helms and Daniel Quasar, many other designers have adapted and added to the work of these great artists to represent matters of importance in individual communities.
+In fact, the design of the flag was reshaped into a chevron beckoning the need for a forward movement from the cause.
+It highlights the importance for the matter to be taken seriously by Governments and nation-states.
+Over the years since Gilbert Baker, Monica Helms and Daniel Quasar, many other designers have adapted and added to the work of these great artists.
+They aim to represent matters of importance in individual communities.

 Genderqueer Pride Flag

-- Lavender – Androgyny which is a combination of masculine and feminine characteristics into an ambiguous form.
+- Lavender – Androgyny is a combination of masculine and feminine characteristics into an ambiguous form.